Demi Lovato's Mom Breaks Her Silence on the Singer's Overdose

 Phil McCarten/CBS

-Just a few months after Demi Lovato was hospitalized for an apparent overdose, her mother, Dianna de la Garza, appeared on Tuesday's episode of Newsmax TV and opened up about that tragic day.
+Nearly two months after Demi Lovato was hospitalized for an apparent overdose, her mother, Dianna de la Garza, appeared on Tuesday's episode of Newsmax TV and opened up about that tragic day.

 "It's still a really difficult thing to talk about," she said.
 "I literally start to shake a little bit when I start to remember what happened that day."

-De la Garza recalled getting bombarded with text messages from loved ones expressing their concern and well-wishes for the singer Still, the matriarch didn't know what was going on.
-It wasn't until she received a call from Lovato's assistant that she learned the truth.
+De la Garza recalled getting bombarded with text messages from loved ones expressing their concern and well-wishes for the singer.
+Still, the matriarch didn't know what was going on.
+It wasn't until she received a call from Lovato's assistant, Kelsey Kershner, that she learned the truth.

 "So, I was in shock.
 I didn't know what to say," she recalled.
 "It was just something that I never, ever expected to hear, as a parent, about any of my kids."